are comments - no need to type them.

 - The next button triggers a pattern search, the back button goes back to the previous search.
 (This does not work on Windows.)

-you can configure Kombilo by editing the file kombilo.cfg (when Kombilo is not running).
-Finally, the appearance can be
+Kombilo is not running).
+Finally, the appearance can be modified by

-You can change the width of the three columns of the main window, as well as the height of the entried in the left hand column by dragging the “sashed” between them to the left/right (or up/down, resp.).
+You can change the width of the three columns of the main window, as well as the height of the entried in the left and right hand columns by dragging the “sashed” between them to the left/right (or up/down, resp.).
 Move your mouse pointer slowly over the region between the columns; it should change its look when you are over the sash.

 See also the maximize window option.